liferay/liferay-docs/discover/deployment/articles-dxp/08-liferay-enterprise-search/04-marvel.markdown

 To obtain Marvel and the client application for @product@, you need the *Enterprise Search-Standard* subscription.
-With it you'll get a connector plugin for configuring @product@ for Marvel, and a Marvel Portlet that can be added to a page.
+With it you'll get a connector plugin for configuring @product@ for Marvel and a Marvel Portlet that can be added to a page.
 The Marvel portlet gives you access to all of Marvel's functionality.
 If you don't yet have an Enterprise Search subscription, contact your sales representative.